 Don’t Be Longwinded:

 According to PR newswire’s findings (click here) headlines should be no more than 120 characters and no less than 90 characters.
-Much of this reason is due the social media standard that less characters makes it easier for others to share your content.
+Much of this reason is due to the social media standard that less characters makes it easier for others to share your content.
 Make sure your headlines are “tweetable.”

 Keep these this advice in mind and you’ll be well on your way to maximizing the effectiveness of your next headline.